Museum of Calligraphy: Museum activity

 II International Exhibition of Calligraphy was held in Museum-educational complex Sokolniki in Moscow in 2009.
 More than 100 calligraphers from 34 countries.
 The exhibition halls’ total area is about 5 000 sq.m.

 III International Exhibition of Calligraphy was held in Velikiy Novgorod in 2010.
 For this exhibition a special pavilion was built in the city historic centre near the Kremlin in Yaroslav's Court.
 135 calligraphers from 43 countries.

 The IV International Exhibition of Calligraphy at the Contemporary Museum of Calligraphy, Moscow, attended by 143 calligraphers from 44 countries (footnotes 10–11).

-The 5th International Exhibition of Calligraphy was held in the Contemporary Museum of Calligraphy in Moscow.
-The anniversary event featured 90 calligraphers from 52 countries, which presented 201 calligraphy works.

 A dedicated exhibit hall was erected for the 6th International Exhibition of Calligraphy in Sokolniki.
 A record in scale and scope, the event featured over 350 works by 150 calligraphers from over 60 countries.
 The agenda was no less eventful, including Kim Jong Chil's calligraphy performance, Luo Lei's talk and demonstration of the Chinese writing development history, Bilibin's Style Capital workshop by Marina Khankova and more.

-The common number of visitors of these three big events is about 84 000.